COVID-19 Response Recommendations for Child Care Setting

 When you report the cases with the required information, OCHCA staff will instruct you as to when the person was infectious.

-Child Care Providers are required to report all known or suspected cases of COVID-19 to Orange County Public Health Department Cal.
+Child Care Providers are required to report outbreaks or unusual occurrences of communicable disease per California Department of Public Health.
 Code Regs. tit.
 17 § 2508

-Child Care Providers are mandated to report outbreaks (three or more cases) among staff in line with Cal OSHA ETS.
+Child Care Providers are mandated to report outbreaks (three or more cases within a 14 day period) among staff in line with Cal OSHA ETS.

 In accordance with California Department of Social Services (CDSS) PIN 20-11-CCP, child care facilities impacted by an individual who has been exposed or tested positive for COVID-19 should: